Generic Name: fluticasone (floo-TIK-a-sone)

 - if you have allergies to medicines or other substances

-- if you have recently experienced an ulcer of the nasal septum (the wall between your nostrils), nasal surgery, or nasal trauma
+- if you have recently experienced a sore in the nose, nasal surgery, or nasal trauma

 - if you have active or inactive tuberculosis or a positive skin test for tuberculosis

 - if you have infections of the respiratory tract, untreated fungal or bacterial infections, parasitic or viral infections, measles, chickenpox, herpes simplex in or around the eye, or recently received a vaccination

 - if you have eye problems (eg, glaucoma, cataracts), immune system problems, or liver problems

 Some MEDICINES MAY INTERACT with Flonase spray.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Atazanavir, clarithromycin, conivaptan, indinavir, itraconazole, ketoconazole, lopinavir, nefazodone, nelfinavir, ritonavir, saquinavir, telithromycin, or voriconazole because they may increase the risk of Flonase spray's side effects